Michiko Miyagi: World Wonder Ring Stardom (2019–2020)

 Miyagi debuted in World Wonder Ring Stardom on February 17, 2019, at Stardom Queen's Fest as part of the Oedo Tai stable and teamed up with Kagetsu to defeat JAN (Jungle Kyona and Natsuko Tora).
 She debuted under the ring name of Andras Miyagi which she would use in her entire tenure with the promotion.
 At Stardom World Big Summer in Osaka on July 20, 2019, Miyagi teamed up with Kagetsu and Sumire Natsu to defeat Stars (Mayu Iwatani, Saki Kashima and Tam Nakano) to win the Artist of Stardom Championship.
 She held the titles alongside her stablemates for slightly over four months until eventually dropping them to Queen's Quest (AZM, Momo Watanabe and Utami Hayashishita).
 Miyagi participated in the 2019 edition of the Goddesses of Stardom Tag League where she teamed up with Kagetsu, placing themselves in the "Red Goddess Block" and scoring a total of four points after competing against the teams of Dream Shine (Arisa Hoshiki and Tam Nakano), Tokyo Cyber Squad (Death Yama-san and Hana Kimura), Bobbi Tyler and Zoe Lucas, Oedo Tai (Martina and Sumire Natsu), and 3838 Tag (Saya Iida and Saya Kamitani).
-At Stardom World Big Summer In Tokyo on July 24, 2019, she teamed up with Kagetsu to unsuccessfully challenge Tokyo Cyber Squad (Jungle Kyona and Konami) for the Goddess of Stardom Championship.
+At Stardom World Big Summer In Tokyo on July 24, 2019, she teamed up with Kagetsu to unsuccessfully challenge Tokyo Cyber Squad (Jungle Kyona and Konami) for the Goddesses of Stardom Championship.
+At Mask Fiesta 2019 on October 27, Miyagi wrestled under the ring name Trainee Miyagi 2-on-1 handicap win over Cyber Cat and Masyu Pinya.
 Furtherly, Miyagi got kicked out of Oedo Tai and wrestled her last match in Stardom on the fourth night of the Stardom New Years Stars 2020 on January 12 where she teamed up with Giulia in a losing effort against Tokyo Cyber Squad (Jungle Kyona and Konami).